Author: James Lowder

 Byrt and Lugg are easily my second- and third-favourite fictional talking wombats.
 Their working-class British accents and deadpan comedy feel woefully out of place in this two-fisted pulp adventure, but they’re entertaining and take the piss out of how deadly serious Artus is.
 Without them following him around it would be a grimmer and duller book, since Artus really needs a chorus to keep the story grounded and provide a less dramatic and obsessive perspective on events.

 The barae of Mezro are an interesting lot.
-I love that they’re not a Justice League-style bunch of super-powered do-gooders, but rather a fractious group of individuals with good internecine conflicts.
+I love that they’re not a Justice League-style bunch of super-powered do-gooders, but rather a fractious group of individuals with internecine conflicts.
 They all have the same goal in mind — preserve and protect the city of Mezro — but they’ve got drastically different perspectives on how to do so.
 Most of them toe the party line and follow the king.
 Ras T’fima fervently disagrees with the others on ethical grounds, voluntarily exiling himself over the argument about Mezro abandoning its policy of isolationism.
 Ras Nsi is a straight-up evil overlord who believes that the ends justify the means.
-All the other barae think he’s a bloodthirsty madman when they consider the oceans of blood he’s shed to protect the city, but he’s not — he’s just pursuing the same goal with a very different set of morals.
+All the other barae think Nsi is a bloodthirsty madman when they consider the oceans of blood he’s shed to protect the city, but he’s not — he’s just pursuing the same goal with a very different set of morals.
 It would have been so easy to write this as “six superheroes and a supervillain,” but the story is much better off for the extra care put into their characterizations.

 The people of Mezro are a refreshing alternative to the savage tribes of most lost-world stories.
 They’re cultured and intelligent, without a trace of superstition or subservience.
 We don’t get as many glimpses of their culture as I’d like, but the customs and history that we do see are interesting.
 They’ve got a complex, idiosyncratic language that Artus struggles mightily to learn, which helps sell the “isolated lost city” theme and makes them feel more like a real society.
 (Characters who master a new language in a matter of days or weeks are a serious pet peeve of mine; it just reeks of the author getting bored of having to deal with language issues and punting on the problem altogether.)
 It’s a surprising shame that, after this, it would take twenty-five years for Mezro to make another appearance in the Forgotten Realms canon.

 Remarkably good, actually!
-The setting work is very good, in particular the vivid and lush descriptions of the jungle which sell the “not in Kansas any more” feel of the story.
-The characters are memorable and have distinct voices.
+The setting work is very good, in particular the lush descriptions of the jungle which sell the “not in Kansas any more” feel of the story.
+The characters are vivid and have distinct voices.
 The pacing is good, doling out the action in little pieces between scenes of dialogue and exposition instead of dumping it in giant blobs Salvatore-style.
 I’m hard-pressed to think of anything to complain about.